 The SSA calculates work credits based on your annual wages or the income generated by self-employment.

-For example, when you reach $5,640, you earn four work credits for the year.
+For example, when you reach $6,920 in earned wages in 2024, you earn four work credits for the year.
 The number of work credits that you need to become eligible for Social Security disability benefits depends on the age when you became disabled.

 Sign #2-You Submit Convincing Medical Evidence